 Ph.D., West Virginia University

-Dr. McFall is a Life-Span Developmental Psychologist specializing in everyday cognition (problem solving, decision making, cognitive impairment) across adulthood as well as research design and analysis.
-He is a native of Olean, NY.
+Dr. McFall is a Life-Span Developmental Psychologist specializing in everyday cognition (problem-solving effectiveness, decision making theory, cognitive impairment) across adulthood, defining age and adulthood and understanding effects of ageism, as well as complex research design and multivariate data modeling and analysis.
+He is a native of Olean, NY and alum of Fredonia.

 Friday: by appt.

 Dr. McFall’s teaching interests align with his scholarly interests.
 As a life-span developmental psychologist by training (concentrating in research design and data analysis) and a researcher in everyday cognition, Dr. McFall enjoys teaching Cognitive Development, Child Psychology, Psychology of Adulthood, and Advanced Research Methods.
 He also coordinates the department internship program periodically, teaches Foundations of Psychology, and offers elective courses such as Senior Honors Seminar in Judgment an Decision Making Theories, Honors course in Decision Making and Reasoning, and special topics courses in the Psychology of the Awkward and Uncomfortable.Dr.
 McFall maintains an active research lab through which he collaborates and supervises several independent study students each semester on their original investigations.
 He views this as vital mentoring experience for students seeking professional careers or graduate education.Dr.
 McFall also works with academic advisees seeking entry to graduate school to assist with application material development.